Blendify/blender-manual/blender_docs/manual/about/contribute/install/windows.rst

 #.
 Once the installation has finished,
    create a new folder that will contain everything related to the Blender Manual.
    In this guide, we will use ``C:\blender_docs``.
 #.
-Open the new folder, right click and choose *SVN Checkout...* from the context menu.
+Open the new folder, right-click and choose *SVN Checkout...* from the context menu.
 #.
 In the *URL of repository* field, enter: ``https://svn.blender.org/svnroot/bf-manual/trunk/blender_docs``.
 #.
 In the *Checkout directory* field, enter: ``C:\blender_docs``.
 #.
 Click *OK* -- the repository will now be downloaded